LiangliangNan/ManhattanModeler/ReadMe.txt

 are available at the project page: http://web.siat.ac.cn/~liangliang/publications/2016/manhattan/manhattan.html

+How to run the program?
+  - Please follow the demo video in "ManhattanModeler (DemoWithTestData)" folder.

 ===========================================================================

-How to run the program?
-  - Please follow the demo video in "ManhattanModeler(DemoWithTestData)" folder.

-How to compile the code?
+How to compile the source code?
   - The implementation is based on the following third party libraries;
        a) The gco-v3.0 library (included).
 See http://vision.csd.uwo.ca/code/
        b) CGAL (version 4.7 used in this implementation).
 You can downloaded it here: http://www.cgal.org/index.html